Who was Saint Paul?

 That argument, and many others like it, is now invalid.

-How can anyone become an atheist when we were all born with no religious beliefs in the first place?
+How can anyone become an atheist when we are all born with no beliefs in the first place?
 We are atheists because we were ...

 01-12-2012, 11:52 PM

 (01-12-2012 11:07 PM)Free Wrote:Ok...I missed the fact that the narrator attempts to make a written point while he's talking about something else (not real good video making).
 He writes(01-12-2012 10:44 PM)Mark Fulton Wrote: Bloody hell!
 This is hard work!

 "And the past tense of Isaiah 53 fits perfectly with the idea of a Jesus who was killed in the ancient past, long before Paul and even before the time of Isaiah"

 The narrator DOESN"T claim that Paul specifically uses Isaiah.
 He just says that Paul uses Jewish scripture.

 So why does he (visually) mention Isaiah 53?
 Good question!
 Here is Isaiah 53...

 53 Who hath believed our report? and to whom is the arm of the Lord revealed?

 2 For he shall grow up before him as a tender plant, and as a root out of a dry ground: he hath no form nor comeliness; and when we shall see him, there is no beauty that we should desire him.